petersulyok/smfc/README.md

 Notes:
-  - Use the following `ipmitool` command to display the current IMPI sensor thresholds for fans:
+  - Use the following `ipmitool` command to display the current IPMI sensor thresholds for fans:
     ```
     root@home:~# ipmitool sensor|grep FAN
     FAN1             | 500.000    | RPM        | ok    | 0.000     | 100.000   | 200.000   | 1600.000  | 1700.000  | 1800.000